mattsteeldue/vforth-next/README.md

 For String storage purpose, an HEAP facility grants access to 64K of space via FAR and POINTER definitions.

 A new  MOUSE  library has been introduced to provide a "interrupt-driven" mouse arrow-pointer to interact with your Forth application.
+Then a new  AY  library is working-in-progress to be used along.

-I implemented an ASSEMBLER vocabulary with notation, gracefully adapted for FORTH systems, as explained in Wiki pages <https://github.com/mattsteeldue/forth-next/wiki>.
+I implemented an  ASSEMBLER  vocabulary with a peculiar notation, gracefully adapted for FORTH systems, as explained in Wiki pages
+<https://github.com/mattsteeldue/forth-next/wiki>.
 This ASSEMBLER provides the newest Z80N extension op-codes.

 The Documentation, the Wiki in this repository are getting shape, I suggesto to pay a visit.